 Students must register for MUSC 796 (Recital Research Paper) the semester prior to performing their recital.
 During the first two weeks of this pre-recital semester, they must request a meeting with the MM Director to form a graduate committee.
-The committee will consist of three faculty members with a minimum of one being a specialist in either music literature or music theory and one from the student's primary area of study.
+The committee will consist of three faculty members with a minimum of one being a specialist in either musicology or music theory and one from the student's primary area of study.
 This committee will evaluate both the recital and comprehensive review.
 One member of the committee will be appointed to serve as a Principal Advisor, the student's primary point of contact for writing the initial draft of the paper.
-All drafts of the proposal or paper must be submitted via hard copy unless faculty request or authorize electronic submissions.
-Students are required to submit appropriate musical scores with their paper draft as requested by their Committee.
+All drafts of the proposal or paper must be submitted electronically, unless a paper copy is requested.
+Students are required to submit appropriate musical scores with their draft as requested by their Committee.

 No later than the 8th Friday of the semester, students enrolled in MUSC 796 (Recital Research Paper), students must submit a proposal with bibliography and timeline consistent with guidelines in the MM Handbook signed by all members of the committee to the MM Director.
-This is preceded by meetings between the student and members of his/her committee where these matters are discussed.
+This is preceded by meetings between the students and members of their committees where these matters are discussed.
 Meeting arrangements are the responsibility of the student.
 After filing a signed proposal with the MM Director, work on the paper commences.
 The Principal Advisor and other members of the committee should be available, within reasonable limits, to consult with the student as he/she completes the initial paper draft.